• Skip to primary navigation

 Substitutions

-• Pumpkin Pie Spice: I use a few pinches of my pumpkin pie spice in my roasted acorn squash to highlight the natural sweetness, but you could use apple pie spice, cinnamon, or a grate of fresh nutmeg if you prefer.
+• Pumpkin Pie Spice: I use a few pinches of my pumpkin pie spice to highlight the natural sweetness, but you could use apple pie spice, cinnamon, or a grate of fresh nutmeg if you prefer.

 • Kosher Salt: Don’t forget the salt!
 A pinch of kosher salt will heighten all those flavors and round out the dish.

-• Acorn Squash: You could use this same recipe to cook butternut squash as an easier alternative to my spiced roasted butternut squash or it is also phenomenal with kabocha squash.
+• Squash: You could use this same recipe to cook butternut squash as an easier alternative to my roasted spiced butternut squash or it is also phenomenal with kabocha squash.
+Pick up some extra and make a batch of Vegan Chili for another easy weeknight meal!

 Healthy Roasted Acorn Squash Baked